RedisLabs/redislabs-docs/content/modules/redisearch/release-notes/redisearch-1.0-release-notes.md

 ---
 Title: RediSearch 1.0 release notes
 linkTitle: v1.0 (April 2018)
-description:
+description: Hamming distance scoring.
+Wildcard queries.
+Optional deletion of documents in FT.DEL.
+Optionally keep document hashes in FT.DROP.
+Delete geo-sets when dropping an index.
+Tag prefix completion support.
 weight: 100
 alwaysopen: false
 categories: ["Modules"]
 ---
 ## RediSearch 1.0.10 (April 2018)

-This is a bug-fix release with some stability fixe, a few processing bug fixes, and a few small additions:
+This is a bug-fix release with some stability fixes, a few processing bug fixes, and a few small additions:

 ### Fixes